bipanshu1001/SAT_QUERY_AI/bipanshu_work/README.md

-# Bipanshu's Work Package (Sat-Query AI)
+# Work Package (Sat-Query AI)

-This directory contains the benchmarking, dataset adapters, DOFA VLM models, and the Jarvis God-Eye UI contributed by **Bipanshu Kashyap** (`bipanshu1001`).
+This directory contains the benchmarking, dataset adapters, DOFA VLM models, and the Jarvis God-Eye UI  (`bipanshu1001`).

 ---